 11.6.3 Size of Acronis Secure Zone

 To specify the size of the Acronis Secure Zone:

-Drag the slider to the appropriate position or type an exact value.
+Drag the slider to the appropriate o nosition or type an exact value.
+Diug the shaer to the uppiopilut position or type un chuce vulue.